 Setting Action/Description Readings to average Select readings to include in the average.
 You must select at least two readings.
 The last reading you select is the final reading of the program.
 For example, if you select Readings 3, 4, and 5, the program takes five readings.
-Unselected readings-in this example, Readings 1 and 2 -are excluded ("discarded") from the average.
+Unselected readings-in this example, Readings 1 and 2-are excluded ("discarded") from the average.
 Delay to start Enter the period between the start of the program (the moment that the "Start intervals" button is selected) and the start of the first reading.
 Time between Enter the period between the end of one reading and the start of the next reading.
 Keep if + or - Enter the range that the program uses to establish the baseline reading.
-For more information about how this setting affects the program, refer to the section "Excluded readings" below.
+For more information about how this setting affects the program, refer to "Excluded readings" in the "NIBP averaging programs" section of this manual.